apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

   have a run each day, but make each run cover the period of the previous seven days.
 It is possible to hack this with a cron expression, but a custom data interval provides a more natural representation.
+* Data intervals with "holes" between intervals instead of a continuous interval, as both the cron expression and ``timedelta`` schedules represent continuous intervals.
+See :ref:`data-interval`.

 .. _`Traditional Chinese Calendar`: https://en.wikipedia.org/wiki/Chinese_calendar